 - White House – Biographies of U.S. Presidents and First Ladies plus history of the White House.

-- More! – Websites featuring profiles of historical figures and distinguished women.
+- Great Websites for Kids: Biographies – Websites featuring profiles of historical figures and distinguished women.

 - Colorado Virtual Library – Read biographies of famous (and infamous) Coloradoans past to present.